cbmr-data/cbmr-data.github.io/esrum/_sources/contact.rst.txt

 #########

-The `Data Analytics Platform`_ (formerly the Phenomics Platform) has an open-door policy and you are always welcome to drop by room 07-8-29 (Unit 8E) at the Maersk Tower, if you need help and/or have questions about the cluster.
+The `Data Analytics Platform`_ (formerly the Phenomics Platform) has an open-door policy, and you are always welcome to drop by room 07-8-29 (Unit 8E) at the Maersk Tower, if you need help and/or have questions about the cluster.
 Our office is located directly across from the 8th floor kitchen.

 In addition, you may contact us via email at `SUND-CBMR-Esrum
 <mailto:cbmr-esrum@sund.ku.dk>`_.
-Note that that you *must* use a UCPH
+Note that you *must* use a UCPH e-mail
-e-mail account when writing to us on this address.
+account when writing to us on this address.
 Mail from external addresses is currently blocked.

 If you are on the `CBMR Slack server`_ then you also can find us in the `#data-analytics <https://cbmr.slack.com/archives/C06TF9LGD47>`_